Lectors MinistryLectors Schedule Lectors Prayer

 ‘Speak up for God’s sake’ —- Marian Tolley (TABLET, 2003 June)

 - Come to the sacristy at least 10 minutes before Mass.
 Check the ‘ordo’ for the right reading.
-Prepare the reading and say the pray displayed in the sacristy.
+Prepare the reading and pray the prayer displayed in the sacristy.
 If you doubt a word or pronunciation, ask the priest.

-- If for some unforeseen reason, you cannot come when you are appointed, please request another Lector to replace you on that day.
+- If for some unforeseen reason, you cannot come when you are appointed, please request another Lector to replace you on that day or/and inform the person incharge for that mass of your unavailability/replacement.

 - Acknowledge that public Scripture reading is an important ministry.
 If you are asked to do so, say no if you don’t have the gift or have no time to get ready.
 If you accept, be sure to prepare.
 The Church needs people who are comfortable speaking through a mike, have an emotional range in their own personality, and are confident in front of a group.